Meet Madi

 My Call to Doula Work

-As a mother, I know what it is like to lack support.
+As a mother, I know how important having support and comfort is in the pregnancy & beyond.
 I had lost my maternal support at a very young age, and I unfortunately had very little support during birth.
+This led to feeling hopeless and a lack of satisfaction from my birth experience.

-This stuck with me and motivated me to become a doula for mothers who may not have the resources or family to come care for them in this MAJOR transition!
+This stuck with me and motivated me to become a doula for mothers who may not have the resources, knowledge for what's to come, or family to come care for them in this MAJOR transition!

 I believe doulas work to nurture & hold mothers to bless future generations.
 I'm leaving nursing to follow my passion for holistic birth because I love helping mamas trust in their bodies and become in-tune with their maternal instincts.